Table Of Contents

 Quick Tip: Mixing Ratio of Parts A+B to Part C

 For Every Pound of Material – You Require A Pound Of Color.
 Easy!

-A full Urethane Grout Float like this one from Troxell works great for epoxy grout.
-It has the proper density to work the grout and the stiffer edge effectively scrapes tiles clean of the excess.
+A full Urethane Grout Float like this one from Troxell works great for this task.
+It has the proper density to work the grout and the stiffer edge effectively scrapes tiles clean off the excess.

-- Small Spiral Mixer – Attach this to a power drill to effectively mix the components of the epoxy grout.
-This ensures the epoxy grout is thoroughly mixed.
+- Small Spiral Mixer – Attach this to a power drill to effectively mix all the components.
+This ensures the grout is thoroughly mixed.
 I highly recommend this form of mixing the grout over anything else.
 Manual mixing with a margin trowel should be avoided as it can’t mix the individual components properly – leading to patchy results.

-- Sponges – Two sponges for cleaning up the grout during wash up phase.
-Epoxy grout is very messy and the key to a haze free finish is removing as much of it during the washing phase.
+- Grout Sponge – Two grout sponges for cleaning up the grout during wash up phase.
+Epoxy grouts are very messy and the key to a haze free finish is removing as much of it during the washing phase.
 Make sure to properly rinse your grout sponge during the washing up phase.

-- Laticrete Washing Up Kit – If you are worried about washing off the epoxy grout, Laticrete has the solution for you.
-It’s especially developed to help clean off epoxy and helps prevent the dreaded epoxy grout haze from forming on your tiles.
+- Laticrete Washing Up Kit – If you are worried about washing up, Laticrete has the solution for you.
+It’s especially developed to help clean off epoxy and helps prevent the dreaded epoxy haze from forming on your tiles.
 It is a powder that you add to your washing up water and couldn’t make the job any be easier to you.

-- Nitrile Gloves – These are an absolute must when working with epoxy grout!
-This stuff hardens like rock and sticks to skin like nothing you have ever experienced before – trust me.
-If you are going to take anything away from my epoxy grout guide, it should be this atleast.
+- Nitrile Gloves – These are an absolute must!
+Epoxy grouts harden like rock and stick to skin like nothing you have ever experienced before – trust me.
+If you are going to take anything away from my guide, it should be this at least.
 Wear strong nitrile gloves when working with this grout and avoid contact with the skin.
 Some people also find they are allergic to epoxy, so be safe, wrap some rubber round’ your hands and avoid the hardship I endured.